 How to get to IMMERSIUM:WIEN

-The animals roam right in the heart of Vienna, so you might pass nearby on a stroll through the pedestrianised centre.
+The fun takes place right in the heart of Vienna, so you might pass nearby on a stroll through the pedestrianised centre.

 Address: Habsburgergasse 10, 1010 Vienna | Website